jcouv/jcouv.github.io/_posts/2026-06-13-running-local-coding-models-on-16gb-vram.md

 ```

 I'll report on how well they work on various tasks once I have more hands-on experience.
-In the mean time, here's the throughput on some simple tasks:
+In the mean time, here's the throughput on some simple tasks on 5070 Ti:
 | Model | Avg tok/s |
 |-------|-----------|
 | Qwen3.6-35B (IQ3_S) | 144.7 |